top of page

 AO1

-Strange situation; controlled observation, 7 stages of 3 minutes, 2 way mirror, target behaviour = proximity seeking, secure base, stranger anxiety, separation anxiety, reunion behaviour.
+Strange situation; controlled observation, standardised procedure of 7 stages of 3 minutes, 2 way mirror, target behaviour = proximity seeking, secure base, stranger anxiety, separation anxiety, reunion behaviour.

 Three attachment types: